 Hello Fall!
-It’s almost fall, thus Labor Day marks back to school and fall activities are soon to follow.
-I have taken the DIY Challenge again this month and the new challenge is making something from scrap wood.
-I was so excited about all the possibilities I could create with my scrap wood pile.
+Thus, it’s almost fall; thus, Labor Day marks back to school, and fall activities are soon to follow.
+I have retaken the DIY Challenge this month, and the new challenge is making something from scrap wood.
+I was so excited about all the possibilities I could create with my scrap woodpile.
 Then it hits me what I wanted to make.
-When I style vignettes I am always trying to find something to sit items on to add height so why not make a riser for my decorating? .
+When I style vignettes, I am always trying to find something to sit items on to add height, so why not make a riser for my decorating?
 Also, I wanted to try to make a frosted mirror after seeing how amazing my friend Rebecca’s from Zucchini Sisters frosted mirror turned out.

 DIY Display Stands

 This post may contain affiliate links.
 This means that if you purchase from one of these links, I will make a small commission, but rest assured, you will not pay more for any products.